Korean, Edit

 ⑶ Simultaneously knowing momentum and position accurately is impossible

-② (Note) Momentum is derived from symmetry with respect to space and is related to space
+② Momentum is a concept derived from spatial symmetry, so it is related to space.

 ③ Application: Uncertainty Principle and Microscopy